 - Department of Psychiatry; Division of Health Services Research, University of Arkansas for Medical Sciences

 - MH-RITES Center, University of Houston

 Suicide is a global phenomenon.
 However, risk and protective factors for suicide vary across cultures, as do attitudes towards mental health issues and perceptions of formalized mental health treatment.
 Through the SPRP, studies have been conducted on risk and protective factors for suicide and barriers and facilitators of treatment engagement to better understand the needs of local populations and inform the development of culturally relevant interventions.
 To date, projects are being conducted in Guatemala and Peru.
-Upcoming projects in Croatia and Barcelona will similarly investigate these issues.

 The second area of the SPRPs international work is on providing trainings to helping professionals in the community working with at-risk individuals and faculty and graduate students in mental health graduate programs on suicide assessment, management, and treatment.
 These international collaborations also seek to develop graduate curricula focused on suicide assessment, management, and treatment and training faculty to teach this material in order to ensure future generations of mental health professionals capable of effectively engaging and working with at-risk individuals.